-All molds may pose risks, however, for people with allergies and allergy-induced asthma.
+Black mold, or Stachybotrys atra, should be treated the same as all other molds with regard to health risks and removal, according to the Centers for Disease Control and Prevention.
+All molds may pose risks for people with allergies and allergy-induced asthma.
 High concentrations of fungal colonies, such as those growing in water-damaged flooring or building materials, can cause severe allergy symptoms, from flu-like discomfort to life-threatening asthma attacks.

 When mold allergy symptoms hit hard and fast, an over-the-counter antihistamine can provide immediate relief.
 Patients may not see an allergy bout coming due to the growth habits of black mold.
 These tiny fungal organisms only become visible when enough grow together to form a mycelium.
 Most over-the-counter antihistamine allergy medications are designed for fast-acting, short-term relief of runny noses, itchy eyes and sneezing.
 The American Academy of Allergy, Asthma & Immunology notes that patients can choose from sedating formulas such as clemastine, diphenhydramine or cetirizine, or nondrowsy loratadine, without a prescription.
 These should be taken after known mold exposure or when symptoms develop.